The gang's all here.

 Dahl enjoys eating cheeseburgers and wearing Lululemon clothes even though he doesn’t exercise.
 He can probably bench press at least 75 pounds and is the coach of his son's tee ball team, The Stingrays.

 Prior to joining the Blackhawks, Dahl lived in Los Angeles and worked in television production for NBC Universal.
-A native of Western Springs, Ill., Dahl received a bachelor’s degree in radio/television/film from Northwestern University.
+A native of Western Springs, IL, Dahl received a bachelor’s degree in radio/television/film from Northwestern University.
 He lives in the western suburbs with his wife, Rachel, and their kids, Henry, Violet and Charlie.

 Director of Sports production